 General Information about Slovenia

 Slovene climate is just as varied as is landscape.
 It covers all types of climate, from sub-Mediterranean, Alpine, Dinaric, to continental Pannonian.
 Central Slovenia has a Central European climate.
 There’s enough precipitation over all seasons.
-The territory in the east opens towards the Pannonian Plain and has continental climate with hot summers, cold winters and a smaller amount of precipitation.
+The territory in the east opens towards the Pannonian Plain and has a continental climate with hot summers, cold winters, and a smaller amount of precipitation.
 The higher we go in the Alps, the harsher the climate.
 Long snowy winter changes fast into a mild summer.
 This is an area abounding in precipitation.
 Mediterranean climate is typical of the territory between the Adriatic and the high karst plateaus.
 Those parts are sun-kissed in summer and kept warm by the sea in winter.

 Basic Data On Slovenia